PaulNWms/SurfingWithStyleHugo/content/notes/computer/microsoft/com/_index.md

 - Writing a COM client is pretty easy, especially in .NET.
 - Writing a COM server is hard.
 Don't write a COM server.
     - (Unless it's in .NET, or ATL.)
+    - COM development is best done in a VM.

 COM is not dead, it's undead.
 It's baked into Windows.
 It will be with us always.
 ## Features?